openmrs/openmrs-esm-form-builder/README.md

 yarn test-e2e --headed
 ```

-Please read [our e2e docs](e2e/README.md) for more information about E2E testing.
+Read the [e2e testing guide](/e2e/README.md) to learn more about End-to-End tests in this project.
 ## Building

 ```sh